-We also have to consider that CLIP learned from a vast selection of images produced by top research facilities such as Oxford University and Stanford.
+We also have to consider that CLIP learned from a vast selection of images produced by top research facilities.

 While we can make no assumptions about the diversity of teams creating such datasets or their methods for reducing bias, these datasets are still potentially culturally situated and have homogenous cultural origins.
 For example, many early image datasets contained a disproportionate number of white men, which has also led to the downfall of recruitment AIs trained on historical hiring data.
 The lack of diversity in datasets remains a persistent issue.

 Bias is all-pervasive, and it’s incredibly difficult to divorce from both the human consciousness and the consciousness of the AIs that humans create.